What Size Trowel for 12x24 Porcelain Tile: A Comprehensive Guide

 Can I use a different type of trowel for other tile sizes?

-Adjusting the trowel size to match the specific dimensions and needs of the tile being installed is a great idea.
+While it’s possible to use a single trowel size for various tiles, adjusting the trowel size to match the specific dimensions and needs of the tile being installed is recommended.
+Larger tiles like 12×24 porcelain typically require larger notched trowels.

 What should I do if I notice uneven tiles after installation?

-If you spot uneven tiles, consider re-grouting or removing and re-laying the affected tiles to achieve a level surface.
+Uneven tiles can be a result of improper installation or settling over time.
+If you spot any, consider re-grouting to fill in gaps or remove and re-lay the affected tiles to achieve a level surface.

 How can I ensure proper adhesion when using the right trowel size?